Harrison, Polanco help lead Nova, Pirates over Cubs 7-1

 TRAINER’S ROOM

-Pirates: C Francisco Cervelli sat out after being struck in the left jaw by a foul tip on Saturday.
+Pirates: C Francisco Cervelli wasn’t in the lineup after being struck in the left jaw by a foul tip on Saturday.
 “I’m OK It’s just a bruise,” he said.
 “I’ll be ready soon.”

 UP NEXT